-The Budget should be organized into cost type categories.
+The Budget should be organized into cost-type categories.
 Budget Categories should be further itemized into distinct line items.
-Budget descriptions need to be estimated clearly and itemized by tasks such as, but not limited to: raven egg oiling, point counts, database management, deployment and retrieval of 22 tortoise decoy bait stations at predetermined random points in the Fremont-Kramer, Chuckwalla, and Fenner-Ivanpah-Mojave National Preserve areas, project administration, tortoise decoy bait station photographic data review, hotel rate (cost per day and number of days, these should be kept to a minimum), camp rate (cost per day and number of days), mileage (cost per mile by number of estimated miles), equipment/supplies (total cost, including the purchase of 176 non-rechargeable batteries for camera traps), and overhead (percent of labor).
+Budget descriptions need to be estimated clearly and itemized by tasks such as but not limited to: raven egg oiling, point counts, database management, project administration, tortoise decoy bait station photographic data review, hotel rate (cost per day and number of days, these should be kept to a minimum), camp rate (cost per day and number of days), mileage (cost per mile by the number of estimated miles), equipment/supplies (total cost), and overhead (percent of labor).

 Monthly financial reports will be accepted in either one of two formats.
-The first option that will be accepted is an estimated daily cost per person day with the total person days for that month as well as an estimate of cost per egg oiled.
-The first option must include an attached memo each month with a detailed description of how the person day cost was estimated from expenses and tasks.
+The first option that will be accepted is an estimated daily cost per person day with the total person days for that month as well as an estimate of the cost per egg oiled.
+The first option must include an attached memo each month with a detailed description of how the person-day cost was estimated from expenses and tasks.
 The memo can be reused each month.
-The second option that will be accepted is an estimated cost for each task that month such as, but not limited to, fieldwork (days multiplied by a fixed rate per day), accommodation rates (cost per day), mileage (cost per mile by number of miles), equipment/supplies (total cost), project administration (days multiplied by a fixed rate per day), and overhead (percent of labor).
+The second option that will be accepted is an estimated cost for each task that month such as, but not limited to, fieldwork (days multiplied by a fixed rate per day), accommodation rates (cost per day), mileage (cost per mile by the number of miles), equipment/supplies (total cost), project administration (days multiplied by a fixed rate per day), and overhead (percent of labor).